A text, a call, then gunfire: New details raise questions about efforts to prevent Georgia school shooting

 Another warning reached Apalachee High School that morning: An unknown caller said there would be shootings at five schools that Wednesday, and Apalachee would be first.

-Around 9:45 a.m., during second period, Colt Gray stepped out of his Algebra 1 class.
+Around 9:45 a.m., during second period, Colt Gray stepped out of his Algebra 1 class, according to his classmate Lyela Sayarath.

-Lyela Sayarath sat next to him in class and wasn’t surprised to see him leave.
-“He skips usually, so you never really know where he’s going,” she told CNN.
+Sayarath sat next to him and wasn’t surprised to see him leave, she said, adding that he skips class “so you never really know where he’s going.”

-Shortly after Gray left the classroom, a friend of Sayarath’s – who has a similar name to Gray – was pulled, along with his backpack, out of class, Sayarath told CNN.
-When he returned to class he told her administrators “were looking for the kid who sits next to you, not me.”
+Shortly after Gray left the classroom, a friend of Sayarath’s – who has a similar name to Gray – was pulled, along with his backpack, out of class, Sayarath said.
+When he returned to class, she said he told her administrators “were looking for the kid who sits next to you, not me.”

 The “kid” the student was referring to was Gray.
-When Gray reappeared at the classroom door, another student, Bri Jones, was standing in his way.
+When Gray reappeared at the classroom door, another student, Bri Jones, said she was standing in his way.

 Jones’ mother had always taught her to look out the door before opening it.
-So, when Colt Gray came back and knocked on the door, she looked – and saw him pulling out a gun.
+So, when Colt Gray came back and knocked on the door, she looked – and saw him pulling out a gun, Jones said.

-The teacher, sitting at her desk, asked for the door to be opened, not knowing the student had a gun.
-Jones stopped her.
+The teacher was sitting at her desk and asked for the door to be opened, Jones said, not knowing the student had a gun.
+But Jones stopped her.

 “The shooter – he looked up,” she explained.
 “He was looking at me, my teacher, and then somebody was in the hall.
 He turned his head and he just started shooting.”